chrismp/chrismp.github.io/_posts/2099-01-01-metacritic-video-games.md

 - Video games released in the past few years are the worst of this century so far -- or at least, that's what gamers think.
 - Players and game critics disagree more than ever since Metacritic began averaging scores from critics and fans.
-- **Mobile phone games** are the most overrated.
+- **Apple iPhone games** are the most overrated.
 Critics think they are great.
 Players think they are either bad or just OK.
 - For the newest consoles, gamers and critics disagree most on the quality of games for the **Xbox One** and **Playstation**...
 - ...But critics and gamers generally agree that **Wii-U** games are pretty good.
 - For the biggest video game publishers of the 2010s so far: **Activision**, **Electronic Arts** and **Deep Silver** have the worst ratings from players. **Valve Software**, **Rockstar Games** and **Telltale Games** have the best.